MadcowD/ell/README.md

 ## DX
+- [ ] Improve the UX fcor the LMP details page.
 - [ ] Add a vscode style explorer
 - [ ] Test Jupyter compatibility
 - [ ] UI/UX Improvements for the tensorboard thing